genomehubs/goat-ui/static/submissions.md

 :::grid{container direction="row" toggle title="My lab is currently sequencing only a few genomes.
 Can I submit intent and progress to GoaT?" spacing="1"}

 ::grid[Yes.
 GoaT can import lists of intent and progress of smaller projects as long as those are registered under an umbrella [bioproject](https://www.ncbi.nlm.nih.gov/bioproject/docs/faq/) ID on INSDC and ideally linked to at least one major Earth Biogenome Project Umbrella.
-Projects should contact one of the major [initiatives](/projects) that best fit with their scope to be listed as a contributing lab]{item xs=12 .paragraph}
+Projects should contact one of the major [initiatives](/projects) that best fit with their scope to be listed as a contributing lab]{size=12 .paragraph}

 :::

 :::grid{container direction="row" toggle title="My project already has a data portal with a list of targets and detailed progress tracking.
 Can GoaT retrieve my data from the portal instead?" spacing="1"}

 ::grid[Yes.
 GoaT can access APIs and live documents and translate progress information into "GoaT-specific" terms.
-Reach out to [our curators](/help/contact) to arrange direct data transfers between systems.]{item xs=12 .paragraph}
+Reach out to [our curators](/help/contact) to arrange direct data transfers between systems.]{size=12 .paragraph}

 :::

 :::grid{container direction="row" toggle title="Our project is building a data portal to display progress.
 Can our site display live data and reports from the project pages on GoaT?" spacing="1"}

 ::grid[Yes.
 GoaT links from UI searches are equivalent to links from GoaT API endpoints and those can be used to feed other data systems.
-Reports from any metadata, including those on the [project-dedicated pages](/projects), can be retrieved from GoaT; their embeddable links can be used directly in other project portals.]{item xs=12 .paragraph}
+Reports from any metadata, including those on the [project-dedicated pages](/projects), can be retrieved from GoaT; their embeddable links can be used directly in other project portals.]{size=12 .paragraph}

 :::